dz-py/sudoku_solver_webapp/README.md

 # Sudoku Solver

 A web-based Sudoku solver application that allows users to input Sudoku puzzles and automatically solves them using a backtracking algorithm.
-The application features a clean, intuitive interface with a responsive grid layout and real-time input validation.
+The application features a clean, intuitive interface with a responsive grid layout and real-time input validation (WIP).

 ## Features